-1 Customer Service & Meter Capacity revenue requirement from Table 5-15.
-2Bi-monthly meter capacity rate was rounded up to the nearest penny.
+$^{^{\}rm 1}$ Customer Service & Meter Capacity revenue requirement from Table 5-15.

 Groundwater Supply Component

 The Groundwater Supply component is the cost required to pump water from the basin and deliver to customers.
 The revenue requirement of \$50,484 was divided by 79,473 hcf to develop a rate for all units of groundwater currently available for customers.
 Table 5-18 summarizes the determination of the unit rate for the Groundwater Supply Component.